- Seats up to eight adults—really

 The 2021 Honda Pilot earns strong crash-test scores.

-Every 2021 Pilot has automatic emergency braking, active lane control, and adaptive cruise control.
-The Pilot EX and all more expensive models come with blind-spot monitors.
+The Pilot earns a 7 for safety, thanks to a five-star overall rating from the NHTSA and standard automatic emergency braking, active lane control, and adaptive cruise control.
+The Pilot EX and all more expensive models come with blind-spot monitors, too.

 The Pilot has good outward vision, but you’ll have to look over two rows of seats to get a clear view to the rear.
 Unlike some newer rivals, no surround-view camera system is available.